jd1388/tic-tac-toe/README.md

 Once npm has installed all of the dependencies, run `npm start` to run the project.
 Your browser should pop up with the project running.

-## Building
+## Tests
-If you want to build the project for whatever reason, you can do so by running `npm build`.
+To run tests, go to the project inside of your terminal, then run `npm test`.
+This will start the Jest test runner, which provides instructions for running tests.
+By default, it will run any tests that have changed since the last commit.